Skip to content

 If you had another semester, what would you do differently?

-I'd run a formative usability study with at least three ICU nurses and a respiratory therapist before finalizing the user interface.
-Right now the interface decisions are defensible but based on one informal conversation and literature.
-Summative validation would still require a clinical environment and ethics approval we don't have academic access to, but formative work is cheap and I should have planned it in from week one.
-Second, I'd instrument the prototype with data logging so every bench test produces a record I can hand to a reviewer.
+Three changes.
+First, swap the FS3000 for a flow sensor with a higher saturation ceiling and run a sensor-bound test on the bench rig before integrating it into the classification logic.
+The dual-sensor design was sound; the part choice was wrong.
+Second, run a formative usability study with at least three ICU nurses and a respiratory therapist before finalizing the user interface.
+The current interface decisions are defensible but based on one informal conversation and literature.
+Formative work is cheap and I should have planned it in from week one.
+Third, instrument the prototype with structured data logging so every bench test produces a record I can hand to a reviewer.
 The ad-hoc test notes I kept are fine for a class project and insufficient for a design history file.

 Looking for a role where the engineering has real clinical stakes